nystudio107/seomatic/README.md

 ### 1.1.26 -- 2016.07.24

 * [Improved] The 'logo' and 'image' in Creator and Identity JSON-LD is now an ImageObject
+* [Fixed] Fixed the locale of the transform fields in the FieldType
 * [Improved] Updated the README.md

 ### 1.1.25 -- 2016.07.19